SuperEvilMegacorp/vainglory-assets/source/includes/_responses.md

 it only contains one item or is empty.

 ## Rate Limits
+>The rate limit headers are defined as follows:

 ~~~
 X-RateLimit-Limit - Request limit per day / per minute
 X-RateLimit-Remaining - The number of requests left for the time window